astroHaoPeng/ERAU_AE_544_Analytical_Dynamics_HaoPeng/AE_544_LecNote05__Lagrangian_Dynamics__Ch05.md

 $$
 ^Lagranges-equation-conservative-forces

->[!info] For many elementary conservative systems, the potential and kinetic energy can be simply written with a minimum of derivations; for these cases, Eqs.
+>[!info] For many elementary conservative systems, the potential and kinetic energy can be simply written with a minimum of derivations; for these cases, Eq.
 (5.153) do not require derivation of any generalized forces and are therefore especially attractive.

 For more general cases with both conservative and nonconservative forces, we just need to retain the generalized forces at the RHS, resulting,
 $$